RakitinDen/Renju/README.md

 Initially, as it was a "course work-like" project, we had to go deeper in machine learning.
 Educational tasks can be found at a folder "Labs".

+# Special
-#Of course, this all could not happen without our mentor [Denis Simagin], that did a great work, and made our time spent for project not just useful, but really interesting.
+Of course, this all could not happen without our mentor [Denis Simagin], that did a great work, and made our time spent for project not just useful, but really interesting.

 [Denis Simagin]:https://github.com/dasimagin